JackToaster/Reassuring-Parable-Generator/README.md

 To use the program, enter the filename of the .cfg you would like to use.
 There are two files included:
 1. Reassuring.cfg - This is the standard reassuring parable generator.
-2. self_reference.cfg - This is a bonus file that generates statements about the text generator program\
+2. self_reference.cfg - This is a test file I used while developing the script that generates statements about the text generator program.

 To use the program, enter the filename and the number of strings to generate.